This blog may contain affiliate links. Read our disclosure policy for more info.

 This hike is 11 km (6.8 mi) of rather easy terrain and takes around 3 to 4 hours to complete.
 From Grey Camp, enjoy the short walks to the glacier, and if you’re up for it be sure to walk towards Camp Paso and check out the suspension bridges.
 You can do this extra hiking either the day you arrive or the next morning.

 The next day, repeat the first day in reverse and hike back to the ferry and take the bus back to Puerto Natales.

 This option isn’t the best for just a day hike as even taking the ferry to Grey Camp will take most of the day and you may miss the last ferry back to Pudeto Jetty.

-There is this one day-trip from Puerto Natales that will take you on alternative route to see Glacier Grey.
-It is a good option if you only want see the glacier in one day.
+Tour Option: There is this one day-trip from Puerto Natales that will take you on an alternative route to see Glacier Grey.
+It is a good option if you only want to see the glacier for one day.

 2. Puerto Natales-Chileno- Torres-Puerto Natales (can be done in one day)

 On this overnight hike, your morning will be the same except when you get to the entrance of the park to buy or show your entrance ticket you must get on another bus that with take you to Campamento Central.
 Your bus driver will show you where to go so don’t worry.